bluumberg/bluum-site/README.md

 *Animals are missing in mobile view, purposefully hidden, need to figure out a good placement for these first, but it is a low priority atm.

-*Learn more button is still not linked in mobile view, will just link to about page.

 *Might create a separate page for Team */still needs to be designed/*